 Health psychology focused on children and adolescents.
 Interactions between behavior and health in children and adolescents.Quality of life in childhood, especially in vulnerable groups due to chronic illness, poverty, and racial/ethnic minority status.Health disparities in children and adolescents.
 Interventions to improve health and quality of life in children and adolescents.
 Global health.

-Jan L. Wallander (PhD, Purdue University, 1981) is Professor of Psychological Sciences at University of California, Merced since 2007, with a focus on health psychology, where he also is the Co-Director of both the Center of Excellence on Health Disparities and the Health Sciences Research Institute, and Chair of the Chancellor's Task Force on Community Engaged Scholarship.
+Jan L. Wallander (PhD, Purdue University, 1981) is Professor of Psychological Sciences at University of California, Merced since 2007, with a focus on health psychology.
+Previously he served as founding director of the Health Sciences Research Institute (HSRI), and Resource Center for Community Engaged Scholarship (ReCCES).

-Current research involves the Healthy Passages project, which is a longitudinal cohort study tracking influences on health and development in adolescence, by following over 5,000 children from age 10 to 20, and the BRAIN-HIT project, a randomized controlled trial of a home-based developmental stimulation program to prevent neurodevelopmental disability in infants born at risk in developing countries (India, Pakistan, and Zambia).
+Current research involves the Healthy Passages project, which is a longitudinal cohort study tracking influences on health and development in adolescence, by following over 5,000 children from age 10 to 20.
+He recently concluded the BRAIN-HIT project, a randomized controlled trial of a home-based developmental stimulation program to prevent neurodevelopmental disability in infants born at risk in developing countries (India, Pakistan, and Zambia).

 Previously he was Professor of Psychology and Nursing, Director of Developmental Psychology in the Department of Psychology, as well as Associate Director for Human Development Research at the Civitan International Research Center at University of Alabama at Birmingham.